Senior Lecturer: History

 3HI507 Special Study in History and American Studies

 I am a Fellow of Royal Historical Society and a Fellow of the Higher Education Academy.
-I am also a member of the British International History Group, British Scholar Society and British Association of Korean Studies.
-In addition, I have acted as a peer reviewer for Palgrave Macmillan and Peter Lang.
+I am also a member of the British International History Group, British Scholar Society, British Association of Korean Studies and Transatlantic Studies Association.
+In addition, I have acted as a peer reviewer for Palgrave Macmillan, Peter Lang, the Journal of Transatlantic Studies and Diplomacy and Statecraft.

-Lastly, I am External Examiner for the Single Honours and Joint Honours BA History programmes at the University of Wales Trinity St David.
+Lastly, I am External Examiner for the Single Honours and Joint Honours BA History and MA History programmes at the University of Wales Trinity St David.